umitozdemirf/python-pytest-selenium-google-yandex-UI-test-infrastructure/README.md

-<h1>BTCTurk Pytest UI Automation Project</h1>
+<h1>Pytest UI Automation Project</h1>
-This project is prepared for the BTCTurk recruitment process.
+This project is prepared for the self improvement.
 <h2>Tool stack</h2>

 * Python